How to Apply

 Since the medical profession needs individuals with a wide range of talents and academic backgrounds, both science and nonscience majors will be considered.
 Ninety (90) semester hours from a U.S. regionally accredited college or university are required, and a Baccalaureate degree is preferred.
 Regardless of major, the science courses selected to fulfill the minimum requirements should be designated for science or premed students.

 Minimum requirements include:

 - General Chemistry with Lab: 8 semester hours

 - General Biology with Lab: 8 semester hours

-- Organic Chemistry with Lab: Two semesters or three quarters.
+- Organic Chemistry with Lab: 8 semester hours

 - General Physics with Lab: 8 semester hours

-- English Composition or Literature: Two semesters or three quarters.
+- English Composition or Literature: 6 semester hours

-Please note, while Biochemistry is not required, it is highly recommended and may take the place of Organic Chemistry II.
+Biochemistry may take the place of Organic Chemistry II.
 Statistics and Immunology also are recommended.